 where

-The TXPWRAP is the transmit power in dBm at the output of the antenna connector normalized to 20MHz bandwidth (i.e., transmit power in dBm minus transmit bandwidth divided by 20MHz bandwidth in dB) of the AP sending the trigger frame. (#5873)
+The TXPWRAP is the transmit power in dBm at the output of the antenna connector of the AP sending the trigger frame normalized to 20MHz bandwidth (i.e., transmit power in dBm minus transmit bandwidth divided by 20MHz bandwidth in dB) for each 20MHz transmit bandwidth for 20MHz, 40MHz, and 80MHz PPDU or in each of the 40MHz transmit bandwidths for an 80+80MHz or 160 MHz PPDU. (#5873)

 Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20MHz bandwidth (i.e., minus transmit bandwidth divided by 20MHz bandwidth in dB) for each 20MHz transmit bandwidth for 20MHz, 40MHz, and 80MHz PPDU or in each of the 40MHz transmit bandwidths for an 80+80MHz or 160 MHz PPDU and should be set to the ambient noise plus interference power level observed at the AP immediately prior to the transmission of the trigger frame plus the SNR margin value which yields a 10% PER for all of the intended MCS(s) in the ensuing uplink HE trigger-based PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP.